deveshSingh06/Natural_Language_Processing/README.md

 # Natural-Language-Processing
-Here, I have discussed some techniques of converting a text, which could be a word or a sentence, to d-dimensional vector.
+Here, I have discussed some techniques of converting a text, which could be a word or a sentence, to a d-dimensional vector.